-This sheet talks about exposure to propylthiouracil in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to propylthiouracil in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare providers.

 What is propylthiouracil?

-Propylthiouracil (PTU) is an antithyroid medication used to treat hyperthyroidism and Graves’ disease.
-It lowers the amount of thyroid hormone that the thyroid gland makes.
-One brand name for PTU is Propycil ®.
+Propylthiouracil (PTU) is an antithyroid medication used to treat hyperthyroidism (too much or overactive thyroid) and Graves’ disease (a common cause of hyperthyroidism).
+This medication lowers the amount of thyroid hormone that the thyroid gland makes.
+One brand name for PTU medication is Propycil ®.

 I take PTU.
 Can it make it harder for me to get pregnant?

-Studies on women have not been done to see if PTU could make it harder for a woman to get pregnant.
-Untreated thyroid disorders may make it harder for women to get pregnant.
+Studies have not been done to see if PTU could make it harder for a woman to get pregnant.
+Untreated thyroid disorders may make it harder to get pregnant.

 I just found out I am pregnant.
 Should I stop taking PTU?

 Talk with your healthcare provider(s) before making any changes to this medication.
 It is important to make sure any medical conditions you have are treated appropriately, especially during pregnancy.
-Hyperthyroidism can increase the chance of poor outcomes for the pregnancy including the chance of Graves’ disease in the infant, preterm delivery, low birth weight, thyroid storm (life-threatening overactive thyroid), maternal congestive heart failure, and miscarriage.
+Hyperthyroidism can increase the chance of poor outcomes for the pregnancy including miscarriage, preterm delivery, low birth weight, thyroid storm (life-threatening overactive thyroid), and maternal congestive heart failure.

 Does taking PTU increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-One study did not find a higher chance of miscarriage when using PTU during pregnancy.
+Two studies did not find a higher chance of miscarriage when using PTU during pregnancy.
+Hyperthyroidism has been associated with an increase in the chance for miscarriage.

-Does taking PTU in the first trimester increase the chance of birth defects?
+Does taking PTU increase the chance of birth defects?

-Does taking PTU in pregnancy cause any long-term problems in behavior or learning for the baby?
+Does taking PTU in pregnancy cause long-term problems in behavior or learning for the baby?

 Can I breastfeed while taking PTU?

 PTU gets into breastmilk in small amounts, which means the amounts ingested by the infant are small.
-However, the American Thyroid Association recommends using MMI instead of PTU during breastfeeding or limiting women’s doses of PTU to 450 mg per day due to the lack of research on the chance of liver damage in the breastfed infant.
+The American Thyroid Association has suggested that if PTU is taken while breastfeeding, doses of PTU should be limited to 450 mg per day due to the lack of research on the chance of liver damage in the breastfed infant.
 No adverse effects have been reported in babies whose mothers used PTU while breastfeeding.
 Studies show that PTU does not significantly affect the breastfed infants’ thyroid function.
 If you are worried about any symptoms that the baby has, contact the child’s healthcare provider.

 PTU has not been shown to affect milk production.
 Untreated hyperthyroidism and hypothyroidism may affect milk production.
-Studies do not show any increased chance of behavior or learning problems when PTU is used while breastfeeding.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 Studies have not looked at the chance of fertility effects or birth defects if a father takes PTU.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references